StayPirate/HTB-Notes/pages/AD Situational Awareness.md

 		- Now we know that we have command execution as user *dave*
 		- The hostname of the system is *clientwk220*
 			- It seems to be a workstation rather than a server.
-- Group memberships of the current user
+- Group memberships
-	- We can run `whoami /groups`.
+	- We can run `whoami /groups`
 	  ```cmd
 	  C:\Users\dave> whoami /groups
 	  whoami /groups